BalaBalaYi/OpenStack-HOT/README.md

-# OpenStack-HOT
+# OpenStack-UTIL
-Commonly used templates base on Mitaka
+Commonly used cloud-init config and templates base on Mitaka